NajimAlfutini/NajimAlfutini/README.md

 🧑‍💻 A computer Engineering graduate from the University of Bahrain.<br/>
 **Learning:** Machine learning, JavaScript.<br/>
 **Talk to me about** Java, C, Python, web dev, software design, AI, ML, and embedded systems.<br/>
-Off-screen, I'm all about art, gym, and video games!<br/>

 ## 💻 Tech Stack: